jvkersch/se2-curve-matching/README.md

 Then install the package as follows:

     pip install -e git+git@github.com:jvkersch/se2-curve-matching.git@master#egg=Discrepancy

+If you've downloaded the package as a zip file, install it instead as follows:

+	pip install <path-to-zip-file>/se2-curve-matching-master.zip

 This will add the discrepancy code to your site-packages.
 The directory `curve_matching/src/discrepancy/worksheets` contains a bunch of ipython worksheets which illustrate working with the package.
 To fire up ipython, do

     cd curve_matching/src/discrepancy/worksheets